Inlays & Onlays

 What Do Inlays & Onlays Treat?

-Dentists use inlays and onlays for addressing tooth decay, deterioration, or erosion that surpasses the scope of a simple filling, yet does not necessitate a crown.
+Dentists use inlays and onlays to treat tooth decay, deterioration, or erosion when a simple filling isn’t sufficient but a crown is unnecessary.

 Inlays, Onlays, and Crowns: Understanding The Differences

-The main difference between an inlay and an onlay lies in the location of the restoration.
-An inlay is positioned in the tooth’s center, replacing the pits and fissures that were once there.
-In contrast, an onlay encompasses at least one tooth cusp and may also cover pits and fissures in some instances.
+The primary difference between an inlay and an onlay lies in the location of the restoration.
+An inlay fits into the center of the tooth, replacing the pits and fissures.
+An onlay, however, covers at least one tooth cusp and may also restore the pits and fissures in some cases.

 3 Reasons You Might Need Inlays & Onlays